Create a Healthy Summer Camp Experience for Your Child

 Eager to Answer All Your Questions

-Consider these tips for finding a camp that is right for you and your child:
+Here are some tips to find a camp that is right for you and your child:

 All camps should provide a balanced, healthful diet for campers.
-Camps should follow the federal guidelines for school nutrition.
-Water for drinking should be available for campers throughout the day.
-Sugary drinks, including sports drinks, should be limited.
+Campers should have access to plenty of water to drink during the day.
+Sugary drinks like sports drinks should be limited.
 Also, campers should get at least 30 minutes of physical activity every day—though most will get much more.

 American Camp Association